The science behind HB11 Energy’s solution

 The HB11 reactor concept is illustrated in Fig. 1.
-(A) This shows a sphere of at least one metre in radius, intended to capture energy from the generation of helium nuclei produced by the HB11 reaction – 2.9 MeV alpha particles representing about 300 kWh energy per shot of 15mg HB11 fuel.
-The sphere has to be made of steel or similar material of at least a few millimetres in thickness to absorb the shock produced by the fusion reaction, which will correspond to about that of 50 grams of chemical explosive.
+(A) This shows a sphere of at least one metre in radius, intended to capture energy from the generation of helium nuclei produced by the HB11 reaction – 2.9 MeV alpha particles representing up to 300 kWh energy per shot of 15mg HB11 fuel.
+The sphere has to be made of steel or similar material of at least a few millimeters in thickness to absorb the shock produced by the fusion reaction, which will correspond to about that of 50 grams of chemical explosive.

 Fig. 1.
-(A, left) Schematic of an electric power generator including sphere (grey) and hydrogen-boron fusion reactor unit at the centre (B).
+(A, left) Schematic of an electric power generator including sphere and hydrogen-boron fusion reactor unit at the centre (B).
 (B, right) The reaction unit includes capacitor coils (yellow) around the HB11 fuel pellet (purple).

 The reaction unit is shown in Fig. 1 (B).
 The HB11 fuel sits inside a capacitor coil in the reaction unit.
 A kilotesla magnetic field is produced by a nanosecond pulse in Laser 1 by means described by Fujioka et al. and Santos et al. .